CHOZ-FM: History

 In August 2012, Kinsman and Jay left the Dawn Patrol, which was renamed The Morning Rush and featured a new host, Robert Shawn, alongside the only remaining original host Birmingham.
 In January 2013, the pair were joined by their former behind the scenes producer, Laura Woodworth.
 Birmingham left the station in January 2014 and her replacement on the Morning Rush was Stephanie O'Brien, previously with VOCM-FM.
 Woodworth left the station in November 2014.

-In July 2015, Shawn switched shifts with Stephen Lethbridge.
-The Morning Rush was then renamed The OZFM Rush.
+In July 2015, Shawn switched shifts with afternoon/evening host Stephen Lethbridge.
+The Morning Rush was then renamed The OZ FM Rush.
 In December of the same year, Weekend announcer Hugh Campbell joined the Rush.
 In December 2016, O'Brien went on maternity leave.
-Shannell Lewis co-hosted the Rush until O'Brien returned in February 2018.
+Shannell Lewis co-hosted the Rush until O'Brien's return in February 2018.

-On August 26, 2019, Snow returned to CHOZ after 16 years with CKIX-FM, As a result, the OZFM Rush became The Morning Jam with Snow joining O'Brien as the new host, replacing Lethbridge and Campbell.
-In addition, CHOZ tweaked its format to playing a mix of hits from the 1990s to today, much like many hot AC stations.
+On August 26, 2019, Snow returned to CHOZ after 16 years with CKIX-FM.
+As a result, the OZ FM Rush became The Morning Jam with Snow joining O'Brien as the new host, replacing Lethbridge and Campbell.
+In addition, CHOZ tweaked its format to playing a mix of hits from the 1990s to today, much like many other hot AC stations.
 The station previously had a top 40-leaning playlist.
-CHOZ became known as Newfoundland’s Music Mix, The New OZFM.
+CHOZ became known as Newfoundland’s Music Mix, The New OZ FM.

 In May 2020, the station started to drop the "new" from their moniker.
 By August 2020, the "new" was removed completely.

+On September 1, 2023, CHOZ parted ways with Snow and O'Brien.
+The Morning Jam relaunched as OZ Mornings with former morning co-hosts Lethbridge and Campbell.
+The station shifted back to its former CHR/Classic Rock format and signature slogan "The Rock of the Rock!".
+In October 2023, CJON reporter Marykate O'Neill joined OZ Mornings.
+At the end of July 2024, Lewis returned to the morning show with O'Neill becoming the stations newsreader.

+In 2025, Lethbridge left OZ Mornings and switched to evenings.
+The station also shifted to a rock-leaning adult hits format, removing most of the modern pop music from its playlist.